Home Search Index of men A-Z

 To live at Bramcote, near Nottingham.

-Next of kin: Wife, Sarah Ann Colson.
-Is shown on the Regimental "Married roll" from the 3rd of March 1857.
+Next of kin: Wife, Sarah Ann Colson, who is shown on the Regimental "Married roll" from the 3rd of March 1857.

 Once entered in the Regimental Defaulter's book.
 Never tried by Court-martial.